Monday, May 7 – Pre-conference Workshops & Activities

 SESSION 11: Performance Standards

-MODERATOR: Pamela Fetterman, Principal Scientist, ecoGENESIS, LLC, Sarasota Fla.
+MODERATOR: Pamela J. Fetterman, Principal Scientist, ecoGENESIS, LLC, Sarasota Fla.

 Comparing Floristic Quality Scores in Mitigation Banks to the National Wetland Condition Assessment.
 Katie Bowers, Biologist, Louisiana Oil Spill Coordinator’s Office, Baton Rouge, La. (former ORISE Research Participant, EPA)